Begun

 Begun is a city and a municipality in Chittaurgarh district in the state of Rajasthan, India.
 Begun was offered along with Gothlai to Chunda ji, who renounced his right to the throne for his brother Rana Mokal in 15th century.
-Since then, Begun was ruled by Chundawat Sisodia Rajputs of Mewar.
-It is also one of the historical towns of Chittorgarh district.
+From that time onward, Begun came under the rule of the Chundawat Sisodia Rajputs of Mewar.
+The town is regarded as one of the historic settlements of the Chittorgarh district.
 One of Mewar's important rivers, Brahmani, flows through Begun.
 Begun also has a fort which is surrounded by a small river.